Glen Waverley: Bus

 A number of bus routes operated by Ventura Bus Lines and CDC Melbourne also operate in the area, with connections to Monash University, Chadstone Shopping Centre, Eastland Shopping Centre, Westfield Knox, Rowville, St. Kilda, Glen Iris, Springvale, Blackburn, Mitcham, Dandenong and Croydon.

 The 902 SmartBus from Chelsea to Airport West, also operates via Glen Waverley at 15-minute frequencies all day in both directions, and at up to 10-minute frequencies in peak periods.

 Roads

 Springvale Road is the main north–south arterial road running through Glen Waverley, with 3 lanes in each direction.
 Blackburn Road runs parallel to Springvale Road to the west.

-High Street Road, Waverley Road and Ferntree Gully Road are the main east–west collector roads in Glen Waverley.
+High Street, and Waverley and Ferntree Gully roads are the main east–west collector roads in Glen Waverley.

-The Monash Freeway also runs through the south-western corner of Glen Waverley, with access via Ferntree Gully and Springvale Roads.
+The Monash Freeway also runs through the south-western corner of Glen Waverley, with access via Ferntree Gully and Springvale roads.